alza-bitz/global-data-engineer-test/.github/instructions/documentation.instructions.md

 ---

 README.md
-- It should include:
 - Summary
 - Features
 - Pre-requisites
 - Usage: how to run the models, tests and analysis questions
-  - Development: how to run the integration tests
+- Development: approach used, how to run the integration tests
 - Acknowledgements
 - License: copyright and distribution terms